Landscape architects agree that when it’s time to envision a garden design or rethink and…

-As the summer season comes to life, so do many small flowering trees we love, including chaste trees (Vitex agnus-castus), desert willow (Chilopsis linearis) and little-leaf leadball tree (Leucaena retusa)
+As the summer season comes to life, it’s import to b e concise of your water use and still maintain your outdoor landscape.
+That is why North Haven Gardens suggest using drought-tolerant trees, including chaste trees (Vitex agnus-castus), desert willow (Chilopsis linearis) and little-leaf leadball tree (Leucaena retusa).

 Chaste tree, Vitex agnus-castus, is considered a small deciduous tree or rather a large multi-trunked shrub.
 Vitex is originally from the Mediterranean and western Asia and is a member of the Verbena family.
 That’s right, its cousins include lemon verbena and vervain!
 This origin makes them very well adapted to growing in our hot and dry Texas climate.
 These beautiful specimens grow to about 15-feet tall and just as wide, with an open sprawling growth habit.

 Vitex will attract a bevy of butterflies, pollinating bees and hummingbirds to your garden.
 There are several color variations available, such as ‘Shoal Creek’, a lovely lilac color and ‘Montrose Purple’ for deeper color.
 If you love the look of lilacs, you’ll love this Texas-tough alternative.

 Desert willow, Chilopsis linearis., which you’ll see coming into bloom all over town, have wispy leaves that resemble those of willow trees.
 Large billowy blooms appear in varyign shades of pink in late spring through fall.
 This Texas tough tree is perfect for dry, water-wise landscapes with a lot of direct sun.
 Plants grow from 10- to 14- feet tall and wide and are basically pest and disease free.
 Good varieties include ‘Bubba’, ‘Lucretia Hamilton’ and ‘Warren Jones’.